 - Because of the desensitization training, SeaWorld trainers safely enter the water with various marine mammal species.
 This interaction creates unique behavioral enrichment opportunities for the animals.
 It also makes it easier for trainers to collect accurate data for health monitoring and research.

-Because of desensitization training, SeaWorld trainers safely enter the
+Because of desensitization training, SeaWorld trainers safely

 water with various mammal species.